 What is death in service benefit?

 This will depend on how your employer operates the benefit.
-In some cases the money will be paid directly to your loved ones, but in other cases it is paid into a trust.
+In some cases, the money will be paid directly to your loved ones, but in other cases, it's paid into a trust.

 The trustees then decide precisely where this money is paid out.
-You can set out who you want to receive the money should you pass away, for example through a nomination of benefits letter.
-But ultimately, the trustees will have the final say.
+You can set out who you want to receive the money should you die, for example, through a nomination of benefits letter.
+But, ultimately, the trustees will have the final say.

-This may be beneficial too.
-It could be that your situation has changed since you initially started working at the company.
-So the trustees can act on more up to date information they have about you, for example if you have separated from a previous partner and remarried.
+However, this may be beneficial, as your situation could have changed since you initially started working at the company.
+So, the trustees can act on more up-to-date information they have about you, for example, if you have separated from a previous partner and remarried.

 Your eligibility for death in service benefit will depend on the terms of your employer’s scheme.

 While some death in service policies are open to all employees, others are tied to the firm’s pension scheme.
 As a result, unless you’re a member of the scheme, you won’t be eligible to receive a payout should you die while an employee.
 This is often known as ‘group life assurance’.